I. POLICY STATEMENT

 - All teachers and staff of the School have been chosen through a safe recruitment procedure, and their roles, responsibilities, and appropriate responses (including notification and cooperation with authorities if necessary) have been clearly understood.

-II.
+III.
 INTERPRETATION OF TERMS AND ABBREVIATIONS

 - Peer-on-peer abuse is used to describe children abusing other children in the form of violence, bullying, harassment, or any act causing physical, mental, or psychological harm.